Ag2Cr2O7/LACF/README.md

 # LACF
 This is the PyTorch implementation of the paper that we submitted for under review
->Graph Self-Supervised Learning via Learnable View Augmentation for Collaborative Filtering
+>Graph Self-Supervised Learning via Learnable View Augmentation for Recommender System

 >Anonymous Author(s)